ebpf-networking/bash-cni/README.md

 # Setting up the bash-cni plugin in a Kubernetes cluster

-This is the bash-cni plugin with its DaemonSet to setup the bash-cni plugin in a kubernetes cluster automatically.
+This is the bash-cni plugin with its DaemonSet to setup the bash-cni plugin in a kubernetes cluster.
 The steps are listed below.

 ## Create a kubernetes cluster